 Rheumatoid arthritis is a long term inflammatory disease of the joints.
 It causes pain, stiffness, swelling, and increasing loss of movement in the joints it affects.
 It may also cause inflammation in other areas of the body.
 What is gout?

 Gout is a disease of sudden, recurring attacks of very painful inflammation and redness in the joints.
-It is caused by deposits of mineral crystals in the joint.
+It is caused by deposits of mineral crystals in the

 What is ankylosing spondylitis?

-Ankylosing spondylitis is an inflammatory disease of the spine and large joints
+Ankylosing spondylitis is an inflammatory disease of the spine and large joints.

-2. What you need to know before you take ARCOXIA
+2. What you need to know before you take Etoxa

-Do not take ARCOXIA:
+Do not take Etoxa:

-- if you are allergic (hypersensitive) to etoricoxib or any of the other ingredients of this medicine (listed in section 6) if you are allergic to non-steroidal anti-inflammatory drugs (NSAIDs), - COX-2 inhibitors (see Possible Side Effects, section 4) if you have a current stomach ulcer or bleeding in your stomach or - intestines - if you have serious liver disease if you have serious kidney disease if you are or could be pregnant or are breast-feeding (see 'Pregnancy, including aspirin and
+- If you are allergic (hypersensitive) to etoricoxib or any of the other ingredients of this medicine (listed in section 6). - If you are allergic to non-steroidal anti-inflammatory drugs (NSAIDs), including aspirin and COX-2 inhibitors (see 'Possible Side Effects', section 4). - If you have a current stomach ulcer or bleeding in your stomach or intestines.

+If you have serious liver disease.

-- breast feeding, and fertility') if you are under 16 years of age if you have inflammatory bowel disease, such as Crohn's Disease, - Ulcerative Colitis, or Colitis if you have high blood pressure that has not been controlled by - treatment (check with your doctor or nurse if you are not sure whether your blood pressure is adequately controlled) if your doctor has diagnosed heart problems including heart failure (moderate or severe types), angina (chest pain) if you have had a heart attack, bypass surgery, peripheral arterial disease (poor circulation in legs or feet due to narrow or blocked arteries) if you have had any kind of stroke (including ministrake transient).
+If you have serious liver disease.
+If you have serious kidney disease.
+If you are or could be pregnant or are breast-feeding (see 'Pregnancy, breast-feeding, and fertility').
+If you are under 16 years of age.
+If you have inflammatory bowel disease, such as Crohn's Disease, Ulcerative Colitis, or Colitis.
+If you have high blood pressure that has not been controlled by treatment (check with your doctor or pharmacist if you are not sure whether your blood pressure is adequately controlled).
+If your doctor has diagnosed heart problems including heart failure (moderate or severe types), angina (chest pain).
+If you have had a heart attack, bypass surgery peripheral arterial disease (noor circulation in less or feet due to parrow or blocked arteries)